ajhynes7/scikit-spatial/doc/source/computations/intersection.rst

 >>> plane_a.intersect_plane(plane_b)
 Traceback (most recent call last):
 ...
-dpcontracts.PreconditionError: The planes must not be parallel.
+ValueError: The planes must not be parallel.